betahcoding/mat-tailwind/README.md

 # @betahcoding/mat-tailwind

-A React UI component librart built with love and TailwindCSS.
+A React UI component and design system built with love and TailwindCSS.
 Insipired by Google Material Design.

 # Turborepo starter